 In 1974, when we were house-hunting, we saw a house with a small vineyard attached (Nettlestead Vineyard near Maidstone – now long gone) and my interest was kindled.
 I looked into the practicalities, joined the English Vineyards Association and went from there.
 My father-in-law, for whom I worked and who was a farmer, supported us and said ‘if you get trained, I will finance the farm’, which is pretty much what happened.
 I went to German for 2 years and came back and planted what today is where Chapel Down are at Tenterden.

-You have two books on the English wine industry 'Vineyards of England' and ‘The Wines of Britain and Ireland'.
+You have written a number of books on the English wine industry 'Vineyards of England' and ‘The Wines of Britain and Ireland' to name two.
 Where did the inspiration come from to write these books?

 What lead you to lecturing on viticulture at Diploma level in Norway and Canada?

 I was doing the WSET Higher Certificate and had already presented a paper on UK Viticulture at the WSET and when the lecturer that did the Higher Cert and Diploma Viticulture modules was badly injured and off work, they asked me if I would take over.
 This was in about 1982.
 Most WSET courses are given by independent course providers, and they can use whoever they want.
 Only the syllabus and the exams are set by the WSET.
 Both the Norway and Canada course providers are fellow Masters of Wine and they asked me to lecture.
 I have also done them in Dublin and London, but have given up Norway now and just do Calgary and Vancouver.
 The WSET Diploma is not really for ‘wine lovers’ more for wine professionals i.e. people in the trade, sommeliers, people wanting to change careers.
 It’s a requirement in most cases for joining the MW programme.

 With your experience of working and advising many parts of the wine industry, how do you think English wine has been received around the world?